topdown/bootstrapper/README.md

 ## Tips

+1. **Start with "Manage Blueprints"**: Use this as your main entry point - it shows all blueprints with project creation as the primary action
-1. **Organize with Tags**: Use descriptive tags like "react", "typescript", "api", "frontend" to easily find blueprints
+2. **Organize with Tags**: Use descriptive tags like "react", "typescript", "api", "frontend" to easily find blueprints
-2. **Use Template Variables**: Add placeholders in your files to make blueprints more dynamic
+3. **Use Template Variables**: Add placeholders in your files to make blueprints more dynamic
-3. **Exclude Wisely**: Configure exclude patterns to avoid including build artifacts or large dependencies
+4. **Exclude Wisely**: Configure exclude patterns to avoid including build artifacts or large dependencies
-4. **Share Blueprints**: Export blueprints to share with your team or across different machines
+5. **Share Blueprints**: Export blueprints to share with your team or across different machines
+6. **Quick Project Creation**: The "🚀 Create Project from..." options make it easy to bootstrap new projects
-5. **Regular Cleanup**: Use the management interface to remove outdated blueprints
+7. **Regular Cleanup**: Use the management interface to remove outdated blueprints

 ## Development